coyote240/CSP-TEST/article.md

 cached copy across multiple sites in the user's browser.
 This is also common for sites that use custom fonts.
 This use case requires a couple more directives.

+It is important to note that for any content types where we have not defined a directive, the `default-src` directive will be applied.

 ```
 Content-Security-Policy: default-src 'self'; img-src images.example.com; script-src 'self' https://code.jquery.com; font-src https://fonts.googleapis.com;
 ```